 Distributions are at the discretion of the Fund.
-A distribution to the Fund's unitholders is accounted for as a deduction from equity.
+A distribution to the Fund's unitholders is accounted for as a deduction from equity and presented in the Statement of Changes in Equity.

-Distributions to unitholders comprise the net income of the Fund.
+Distributions to unitholders comprise the net distributable income of the Fund.
 The distributions (if any) are payable at the end of June each year.

-i.
+A distribution payable is recognised in the Statement of Financial Position where the distribution has been declared but remains unpaid at balance date i.
 Goods and services tax (GST)